kellpossible/blog/content/code/002-making-maps.md

 in a digital photograph.
-For raster data to be useful, it also needs to be accompanied with some callibration information to allow GIS software to know where on the planet the data is located, and what the size and location of the \"pixels\" are.
+For raster data to be useful, it also needs to be accompanied with some callibration information to allow GIS software to know where on the planet the data is located, and what the size and location of the "pixels" are.

-[GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) is a very common container/format for raster data which packages the data along with the map callibration data.
+[GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) is a very common container/format for raster data which packages the pixels along with the map callibration data, to allow you to accurately position this data in a coordinate system.

 ### Vector Data

 ## Worldwide

 There are a number of good sources of geography data which cover large portions of the planet.
-Some of the ones I have used are listed here:
+Some of the ones I have used are listed.

 ### Open Street Maps

+## Australia

+## New Zealand

 ## Creating Your Own Data